| Title: | Global Triangular and Penta-Hexagonal Grids Based on Tessellated Icosahedra |

 The function does not return any value.

-function constrcucts a hexa-pentagonal grid based on the inversion of a
+The hexagrid function constrcucts a hexa-pentagonal grid based on the inversion of a

 tessellated icosahedron.